Docs

 The startupApp function

 Each frontend module defines a function named startupApp.
 This function performs any setup that should occur at the time the module gets loaded.
 It returns an object that communicates how the app shell should load the module.
-The startupApp function where
+The startupApp function therefore is where we:

 The importTranslation function